Ottoman reconquest of the Morea: Venice

-In light of these facts, the Venetian governors in the Morea quickly concentrated their attention to the fortifications.
+In light of these facts, the Venetian governors in the Morea quickly concentrated their attention on the fortifications.
 However, although a detailed survey in 1698 found serious deficiencies in all the fortresses of the Morea, little seems to have been done to address them.
 In 1711, Daniele Dolfin, charged with inspecting the situation in the peninsula, warned that unless the many deficiencies were addressed soon, it would be lost in a coming war.
 He also recommended that, given the lack of funds and men, and the inability of either the available army or the navy to stop an Ottoman invasion over land, the defence of the Morea should be limited to a handful of strategically important fortresses: the capital Nauplia, the Acrocorinth, the Castle of the Morea at the entrance of the Corinthian Gulf, and the coastal castles of Modon and Monemvasia.
 It was hoped that by concentrating the available resources in strengthening these, they could be made impregnable.
 Almost the only major new fortification undertaken by the Venetians during their rule in the Morea was the new citadel for Nauplia, built in 1711–1714 on the height of Palamidi overlooking the city and the approaches to it.

 The forces available to the Republic in the Morea on the eve of the war were fewer than 5,000 men, and dispersed among the various fortresses.
 According to a contemporary register preserved in Montreal, the total strength of Venetian regular troops in the Morea was 4,414 men: (Note: Older scholars, such as George Finlay and William Miller, state slightly larger numbers, around 8,000 or even 10,000 men.
 These were the total land forces available to the overseas command under the Captain General of the Sea Daniele Dolfin, from Dalmatia to the Aegean.)